How to Choose a Suitable Toothpaste for your Sensitive Teeth

 There’s a lot of science behind what goes on your toothbrush.
-To keep sensitive teeth at bay and prevent tooth decay, dentists recommend brushing your teeth twice a day with a fluoride toothpaste.6 This ingredient helps strengthen enamel and reduces the amount of acid in your mouth.7 For the most effective protection, check that your tooth-sensitivity toothpaste contains at least 1,350 ppm (parts per million) of fluoride.5
+To keep sensitive teeth at bay and prevent tooth decay, dentists recommend brushing your teeth twice a day with a fluoride toothpaste.3 This ingredient helps strengthen enamel and reduces the amount of acid in your mouth.4 For effective protection, check that your toothpaste contains at least 1,350 ppm (parts per million) of fluoride.3

-If you want to go the extra mile for your pain-free smile, other ways you can help prevent sensitive teeth include:
+If you want to go the extra mile for your smile, other ways you can help protect sensitive teeth include: